- November 15, 2014 - February 15, 2015 - Individual enrollment period

 To quality for SHOP, you must have an office within the service area of the SHOP and offer the SHOP coverage to all your FT employees.
 For federally-funded SHOPs, the minimum employee participation rate is 70% of your FT employees.
 This may be different in state-run SHOPs.
 NOTE: Business owners are eligible for the group insurance and are included in the count for participation rates.

-Although the SHOP Marketplace will not be fully operational until 2015, you will be able to choose one plan that will provide coverage to all affected employees.
 In preparation of enrollment, start to gather your information now and use these helpful SHOP guides:

 ►Acceptance.
 An employee has a choice to accept or decline your coverage once it is offered.
 If an employee declines your offer, they can buy coverage in the individual Marketplace.
 If the coverage offered met the minimum value and was affordable, the employee that declines may not qualify to save money on monthly premiums or out-of-pockets costs on their individual Marketplace plan (See SHOP guidelines).
 If your employee declines your offer, you are under no obligation to pay a portion of their monthly premiums.
 However, strategically it may be beneficial to your business to do so.
 Again, work with your accountant and have a budget.